Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Deterministic techniques

 \subsection{Machine learning (ML) methods}

 ML is a set of computing algorithms to learn patterns from input data and improve the prediction accuracy automatically over time.
 It has a wide range of applications in big data analytics, data mining, and computer vision \cite{wang2018review}.
 ML is broadly categorized into supervised and unsupervised learning \cite{ma2019review}.
 The former involves labeled data and its two main classes are classification and regression.
 On the other hand, unsupervised learning deals with the unstructured data and works on grouping the data points based on their similarities and correlation \cite{kotsiantis2007supervised}.
 Following subsections discuss existing ML methods and their applications for energy systems forecasting.
-In \cite{ma2019review}, Ma \textit{et al.} reviewed various ML algorithms in power systems and emphasized their effectiveness for short-term load forecasting in terms of accuracy and scalability.
-Support vector machine (SVM) and support vector regression (SVR) are two main ML methods under supervised learning domain.
+In \cite{ma2019review}, Ma \textit{et. al.} reviewed various ML algorithms in power systems and emphasized their effectiveness for short-term load forecasting in terms of accuracy and scalability.
+Support vector machine (SVM), support vector regression (SVR), and random forest (RF) are the main ML methods discussed under supervised learning in the following subsections for energy forecasting applications.